The Format: History

 When asked about the band getting back together, Ruess acknowledged that "every one of us like to remain optimistic and hopeful that it one day could happen."

 Following The Format's 2008 breakup, Ruess joined with Andrew Dost of Anathallo and Jack Antonoff of Steel Train to form fun., a band that went on to major commercial success.
 Their song "We Are Young" topped multiple global charts, including the Billboard Hot 100.
 The follow-up single, "Some Nights", also saw considerable commercial success.
 Fun began recording their debut album, Aim and Ignite, in September 2008 with producer Steven Shane McDonald and arranger Roger Joseph Manning Jr.; it was released on August 25, 2009.
 The band folded in 2015, with Antonoff focusing on Bleachers and Ruess releasing his debut solo album Grand Romantic before exiting music to focus on raising his family.

-On February 3, 2020, the band formally re-released their 2007 concert film Live At The Mayan to streaming services and vinyl, having previously only been available on DVD.
+On February 3, 2020, the band formally re-released their 2007 concert film Live At The Mayamicn to streaming services and vinyl, having previously only been available on DVD.
 The band also reunited for a live screening of the film and, to the audience's surprise, performed together for the first time in over 12 years.
 The next day, the band announced a reunion in the spring of 2020 with concerts in Chicago, New York, and Phoenix.

 In March 2020, their tour (originally scheduled for March and April 2020) was postponed to July 2020 due to the COVID-19 pandemic.
 In June 2020, it was postponed again to July 2021.
 After a third postponement to March and April 2022, the tour was ultimately cancelled.
 In July 2025, Means and Ruess announced that the band would be reuniting a second time, with four shows booked in the US across September and October 2025.
 In October 2025, the band announced their third studio album, Boycott Heaven.
-It is set for release on January 23, 2026 – almost 20 years after the release of Dog Problems.
+It was released on January 23, 2026 – almost 20 years after the release of Dog Problems.